urgdog/urg.systems/thonks/iptables.md

 </pre>

-Specifically the first one which means: hey `conntrack`, if you've got any established connections, accept it.
+Specifically the first one which means:

+hey `conntrack`, if you've got any established connections, accept it.
-It then technically goes through `POSTROUTING`, but nothing will match, so it just passes through.

 But wait, you'll say- the packet's destination is still "the host", not the container.
 How do we know where it's going?

 That is what `conntrack` just did by hitting that `FORWARD` rule successfully.
+This is where the magic happens I mentioned earlier. `conntrack` remembers what outbound connections you made, so the return packets know how to get back.

+return path = no more MASQUERADE, just a conntrack-validated return trip through FORWARD + POSTROUTING.

 It will then proceed into `POSTROUTING`- where again, nothing will match, so it will pass thru without incident.